 But perhaps a more pressing concern is how people with mental disorders are usually the victims of violent crime.

-While studies are still ongoing as to the link between violence and untreated, chronic mental issues, individuals with such problems unfortunately become the targets of abuse or mistreatment.
+While studies are still ongoing on the link between violence and untreated, chronic mental issues, individuals with such problems become the targets of abuse or mistreatment.